AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/configure-mysql-slave-connection-on-cloud.md

 ---
 title: Best practice to configure the MySQL slave connection
-description: Learn how to configure the MySQL slave connection for Adobe Commerce sites deployed on cloud infrastructure
+description: Learn how to configure the MySQL slave connection for Adobe Commerce sites deployed on cloud infrastructure.
 role: Developer
 feature-set: Commerce
 feature: Best Practices